DataDog/documentation/content/en/tracing/guide/tutorial-enable-go-containers.md

 ## Overview

 This tutorial walks you through the steps for enabling tracing on a sample Go application installed on a container.
-In this scenario, the Datadog Agent is also installed in a container..
+In this scenario, the Datadog Agent is also installed in a container.

 For other scenarios, including the application and Agent on a host, the application and Agent on cloud infrastructure, and on applications written in other languages, see the other [Enabling Tracing tutorials][1].